 States should not require home-care consumers, even if they are able to do so, to contract and pay directly for and manage their own services and supports.

-Consumers must be afforded all the same protections in terms of quality of care and access to appeal procedures as currently exist for consumers of Medicaid-funded LTSS.
+Individuals who self-direct their services should have the same protections regarding quality of care and access to appeal procedures as do other beneficiaries of Medicaid-funded LTSS.